COSSAS/SOARCA/docs/content/en/docs/soarca-extensions/native-capabilities.md

 date: 2023-01-05
 ---

-This page contains a list of capabilities that are natively implemented in SOARCA.
-For MQTT-message based capabilities, check [here](/docs/soarca-extentions/).
+This page contains a list of capabilities that are natively implemented in SOARCA see details [here](/docs/core-components/modules).
+For MQTT-message-based capabilities, check [here](/docs/soarca-extensions/).

 ## OpenC2 capability